-Breaking down the benefits of tuna, one of the most famous canned foods around
+Breaking down the benefits of tuna, one of the most commonly consumed canned foods around

 One of the most popular canned goods in the Philippines is canned tuna.
 If you check the aisles of a grocery store, you will find a big section dedicated to canned tuna and its multiple varieties.

-Tuna is known as a healthy fish because it is a great source of nutrients like protein, selenium, and vitamin D. But many are also afraid of eating large amounts of tuna due to its high mercury content that can damage the nervous system and cause developmental problems for unborn babies.
-However, dietitians have confirmed that those sold in cans is younger than the fresh variety you buy (which means it contains less mercury and is thus safer to eat).
+Tuna is as a healthy fish because it is a great source of nutrients like protein, selenium, and vitamin D. But many are also afraid of eating large amounts due to its high mercury content that can damage the nervous system and cause developmental problems for unborn babies.
+However, dietitians have confirmed that those sold in cans are younger than the fresh variety you buy (which means it contains less mercury and is thus safer to eat).

 Canned food, in general, poses risks like damaging the vitamin C and D content of the food and exposure to bisphenol-A (BPA), which may lead to heart disease and type 2 diabetes.
-But, eating canned tuna in moderation can still provide plenty of healthy benefits for your body.
+But, eating in moderation can provide plenty of health benefits to the body.

 Canned tuna is believed to be one of the healthiest types of canned goods because most are stored in water, oil, or salt so you don’t have to worry about hidden sugars, additives, and other chemicals.
 One can of tuna in water contains more than 42 grams of protein and just 191 calories per can.
 It also provides 1.4 grams of fat, 464 milligrams of omega-3s, 14.8 milligrams of omega-6s, and 190 percent of the recommended dietary allowance of selenium.

 It’s a good source of phosphorus, iron, magnesium, vitamin A, and B-complex vitamins such as niacin and riboflavin.
-The high content of selenium and omega-3s promotes cardiovascular health by improving blood flow and heart function.
+The high selenium and omega-3 content promotes cardiovascular health by improving blood flow and heart function.
 Moreover, the diversity in vitamins supports many bodily processes like energy metabolism and blood sugar regulation.